openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_bmwi3/docs/index.rst

 ==== ================================================
 Mode Meaning
 ==== ================================================
- 0   Car is not asleep - no OBD-II data traffic
+ 0   Car is asleep - no OBD-II data traffic
  1   Car OBD-II is awake - we are seeing data traffic 2   Car is ready to drive or driving
  3   Car is charging